enderta/POCSmokeTestAPI/README.md

 # POC

-This project is a proof of concept (POC) that uses Cypress for end-to-end testing, BDD (Behavior Driven Development) methodology, Gherkin syntax for writing test cases, and Mochawesome for generating test reports.
+This project is a proof of concept (POC) that uses Cypress for API smoke testing.
+There is a cypress.env.example file that you can use to create your own cypress.env.json file.

 ## Prerequisites